foxynotail/create-storage-mod-fabric/README.md

 - Can be filtered using Create filters
 - Can transfer up to 64 items at a time
 - Amount to pass is selectable using Create interface.
 (Hold filter slot and change amount)

+# Storage Trim / Casing
+- Basic blocks with connected textures that match the Simple Storage Box variations
+- (Not Implemented) Future use to connect Simple Storage Boxes into a network